Jonathan L. Baron, Commander, U.S. Navy

 Helicopter Maritime Strike Weapons School Pacific

-CDR Humphrey has been awarded the Defense Meritorious Service Medal, Navy and Marine Corps Commendation Medal (four), Navy and Marine Corps Achievement Medal (two) and various unit and campaign awards.
+Commander Baron holds a Master of Business Administration from the Naval Postgraduate School, and a Master of Arts in National Security and Strategic Studies from the Naval War College.
+He has accumulated over 2,700 flight hours and has been awarded the Defense Meritorious Service Medal, Meritorious Service Medal, Navy and Marine Corps Commendation Medal (two), Navy and Marine Corps Achievement Medal (four), Humanitarian Service Medal, and various unit and campaign awards.